Eugene32/Regex-Tutorial/README.md

 ## Summary

 This tutorial will tackle and explain how to make a regex to validate an input to be an email.
-To validate then input we will have the regex as shown below:
+To validate the input we will have the regex as shown below:

                /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/